dooman87/kolibri/README.md

 ## Service Testing

-Provides TestCase abstraction that allow you to easily test your endpoints.
+Provides TestCase abstraction that allows you to easily test your HTTP endpoints.

 Example:

 ```
 func ExampleRunRequests() {